WhatsApp/erlfmt/doc/FormattingDecisionIgnore.md

 The problem is that this DSLish list, is now less readable than it was before.

-Technically there is a work around, so that you don't need the `@noformat` comment.
+Technically there is a work around, so that you don't need the `erlfmt-ignore` comment.
 You can place each line, in its own list, so that each line is seen as a single element of the bigger list:

 ```erlang formatted gen_part2